deepnorthcheng/test/docs/installation.md

 **Speed**:

-Now that you have installed Sunergy.
+Now you have installed Sunergy.

 -----